ashllxyy/ashllxyy/README.md

 # 💫 About Me:
-I'm currently learning technologies like ReGex, NumPy, Pandas and hope to move to ML/DL technologies.
+I'm currently learning technologies like ReGex, NumPy, Pandas and will move to ML/DL technologies soon.
 I draw and play guitar when I'm not coding on my keyboard.

 ## 🌐 Socials: